koreader/koreader/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Does your feature request involve difficulty completing a task?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I think it takes to many steps to [...]
+I think it takes too many steps to [...]

 **Describe the solution you'd like**
 A clear and concise description of what you'd like to happen.